System

 A system act according to a set of known rules to form a unified whole.
 A system has boundaries.
 A system can be natural, such as the solar system, or designed by humans, such as a bicycle.
 Or, a system can be a hybrid having natural and designed aspects.
 Modern systems theory also acknowledges hybrid systems (e.g., urban ecosystems shaped by both natural processes and human design).

 A system tends to have some deliberate, intentional aim; the goal(s) and/or objective(s) of the system.
+A system can be a system of systems (i.e. systems can have subsystems).
+A system exhibits a pattern of behavior.

 A natural system is a system that occurs naturally (i.e. no human involvement in the natural system).
 A designed system is a system intentionally created by humans (i.e. does not otherwise exist in nature).
 A logical system is a type of designed system based on logic.
 A designed system is engineered to meet particular set of needs and can be adjusted or redesigned.
 Systems evolve over time.